Skip to main content

 4. What are the health benefits of matcha?

-Because you consume the entire leaf, matcha contains bioactive compounds in concentrations far higher than those found in traditional brewed tea.
+Because you consume the entire leaf, matcha contains bioactive compounds at levels far higher than those found in a traditional brewed tea.
 Three benefits have been particularly well documented.

 Matcha contains both caffeine and L-theanine.
-Caffeine provides stimulation, while L-theanine moderates its effects and promotes a state of calm alertness.
-The synergy between caffeine and L-theanine in matcha has been documented in a review article by Sokary and colleagues, published in 2022 in Current Research in Food Science : this combination produces a more stable and longer-lasting stimulating effect than caffeine alone, without the spikes of nervousness associated with coffee.
+Caffeine provides stimulation, while L-theanine tempers its effects and promotes a state of calm alertness.
+The synergy between caffeine and L-theanine in matcha was documented in a review by Sokary and colleagues, published in 2022 in *Current Research in Food Science*: this combination produces a more stable and longer-lasting stimulating effect than caffeine alone, without the spikes of jitters associated with coffee.

 Matcha is particularly rich in catechins, notablyEGCG (epigallocatechin gallate), one of the most powerful antioxidants known.
 Its concentration is significantly higher than that of brewed green tea, since the entire leaf is consumed.
 These compounds help protect cells against oxidative stress and support the body’s natural defenses.